 This blog is purely the opinions of the author (me).
 PLEASE DO NOT ATTRIBUTE ANYTHING WRITTEN HERE TO BE ANYTHING BUT THE OPINIONS OF ONE PERSON -- ME.

-The words here do not reflect the opinions of my present or past employers including: Virginia Tech, Johns Hopkins, the National Cancer Institute, the NIH, the NIAID, SAIC, MSC, Thermo (Fisher) Scientific or even Big Frank's Bar-B-Que (the home of the Giovanni, the world's greatest sandwich -- and my night and weekend home for my undergraduate career.)
+The words here do not reflect the opinions of my present or past employers including: Virginia Tech, Johns Hopkins, the National Cancer Institute, the NIH, the NIAID, SAIC, MSC, Thermo (Fisher) Scientific or even Big Frank's Bar-B-Que (the home of the Giovanni, the world's greatest sandwich -- and where I spent my nights and weekends to pay for my undergraduate work.)

 The products described in this blog are the trademarked property of the companies that produce them.
 They give me no money or free stuff for mentioning them in this blog (or for anything else, for that matter, though Thermo Scientific does pay me now, but not for this blog, or for anything linked to this blog.
 In fact, it would be a whole lot simpler for some people at my current position if I were to simply stop writing hundreds of pages of my opinions each year.)
 Resources used or useful to my current role are provided here purely as a convenience due to the high ranking my site receives on search engines compared to those owned by my employer.